 My first long walk starts – or has started, depending on when you read this – on May 11, 2018.
 It will be across an entire country.
-Okay, it will not be a terribly wide country, and it will not be even the widest part of that country.
+Okay, it will not be a terribly big country, and it will not be even the widest part of that country.
 But, nevertheless, I will be pleased with myself for having done it – or I am pleased already, depending on when you read this.
 Why I am doing it?
 Well, it is certainly an age thing partly, but also, with me, a surviving cancer thing.
 I had leukemia not so long ago – actually, I had it twice! – Oh, and I will also take these walks, because I simply like walking.

 However, during my “planning” of the walk, something happened.

 On April Fool’s Day, 2015, I received an evening telephone call from my doctor.
 He told me that they had diagnosed acute myeloid leukemia.
 We knew something was going on, but this was the worst case scenario.
 I was to pack, report immediately to the university hospital in Zurich and begin chemotherapy.
 The next morning, I was there, and – apart from a couple of short breaks between chemo rounds – I spent nearly 6 months in a hospital room.
 The view out my hospital room window was onto a construction site – the hospital was building an addition to house a new leukemia ward!
 Anyway, my odds of surviving my illness were not good – about 10% at the start (note: if you get sick, don’t necessarily “google” everything).
 The only cure for my type of leukemia would be a stem cell transplant.
 That transplant would then also have to be successful, which is too often not the case (I didn’t have to google this, the doctors told me outright).
 After four extended sessions of chemotherapy, I received my new stem cells on August 20, 2015.
 My 60th birthday took place before that, in mid-July, in my hospital room.
 So, that “hulking milestone of mortality” loomed large over me.
-Today, almost 3 years later, I look back on that time period with a sense of surrealism, except that the whole thing happened to me again in 2018 – a relapse!
+Today, 6 years later, I look back on that time period with a sense of surrealism, except that the whole thing happened to me again in 2018 – a relapse!
 Well, through 6 years of fighting this disease and two stem cell transplants, I am pleased to be this far, and I am grateful to all of the nurses, doctors and other hospital staff at the University Hospital of Zurich who contributed to my getting well again.
 I am also grateful to the friends and family, who stuck with me through thick and thin.

-I have had, so far, good luck with my transplant.
-My donor appears to have been a near perfect match-up.
-Through regular biopsies of my bone marrow, my doctors have not been able to detect the disease now in over two years (i.e. “now” being the launch date of this site).
-Donors and recipients are not disclosed to each other, but I am, of course, also deeply thankful to this generous individual, who donated his stem cells to me (I do know it was a male, but that’s it).
+Donors and recipients are not disclosed to each other, but I am, of course, also deeply thankful to these two generous individuals, who donated their stem cells to me (I do know they were male, but that’s it).
 I encourage everyone to consider signing up as a potential stem cell donor.
 It is not a big procedure, at all, to donate stem cells.
 You walk out of the procedure completely intact!
 Before my illness, it hadn’t even dawned on me to register as a donor, and now they won’t let me.

-The illness did table my walking plans – until now, that is!
-I have changed the first walk.
+The illness did table my walking plans.
+I changed the first walk.
 Walking across Switzerland is an ambitious undertaking after a long illness and recovery.
-However, the walk I will take instead – as my first one – is quite famous and a really good one!
+However, the walk I took instead – as my first one – is quite famous and a really good one!
 Now, I am planning a second long walk, which will also be quite good.

 (Kindly note: In order to read about my first long walk and my planned next one, please use the navigation menu at the side – or, depending on device, the very bottom – of this page.
 Also, consider subscribing to my blog, using the form provided.
 A link to all my posts is in the short bio of me at the bottom of these blog pages.)